HTTP-RPC/Sierra/README.md

 padding="8, 8, 8, 8"
 ```

+Dimensions can also be specified by name.
+The name can refer to either a value provided by Swing's UI defaults or a value defined by `UILoader`.

 ### Weight and Size Values
 The "weight" attribute specifies the amount of excess space in a container that should be allocated to a component, relative to other weighted components in the container.
 When applied to a `Spacer` instance, it creates a "glue" component that automatically shrinks or stretches depending on the size of its container.
 However, weights are not limited to spacers and can be applied to any component type: